-Riddled with clichés or not, I still manage to eventually see the latest Nicholas Sparks productions.
-He had two in theaters this year alone, this is the first I’ve seen.
-That’s for two reasons, one being I actually read the book on which this is based.
+Even when riddled with clichés, I still manage to eventually see the latest Nicholas Sparks productions.
+He had two in theaters this year alone, however this is the first one I’m seeing.
+Reason being, I actually read the book on which this is based.
 Without further ado, it’s time to find out how this one stacked up against some of my prior Sparks favorites.

-One year ago, Luke Collins (Scott Eastwood) nearly died.
+A year earlier, Luke Collins (Scott Eastwood) nearly dies.
 As a professional bull rider it’s not if you get hurt, it’s when.
 Tonight is his first night back on the rodeo scene and the stress of returning to the place he nearly died gets to him.
 But it’s on this night that he meets her…

-Sophia (Britt Robertson) is a college senior whose sole goal is to graduate and jet off to New York for the promise of the prestigious job that awaits her.
+Sophia (Britt Robertson) is a college senior whose goal is to graduate and jet off to New York for the promise of the prestigious job that awaits her.
 The only reason the New Jersey native is in North Carolina is thanks to her scholarship.
-But meeting Luke at the rodeo she was talked into attending might change things… especially after a spontaneous date.
-Then on their way back to Sophia’s dorm, the pair rescue an elderly man (Alan Alda) whose car broke through a guardrail and is about to burst into flames.
+But meeting Luke at the rodeo might change things.
+While on a spontaneous date, the pair rescues an elderly man (Alan Alda) whose car broke through a guardrail.
 Ira Levinson’s integration into Sophia’s life changes everything…

 This is the one Sparks production I don’t necessarily like better than the novel.
-The film gets a lot right, but it also failed in one way (early on) that might not be the best mistake to make.
+The film gets a lot right, but it also fails in one way (early on) that might not be its best mistake to make.
 Most of the cast is amazing!
-I liked Scott as Luke, and of course, his good looks match the image his character is supposed to have sway to.
-The rest of the cast is really quite well cast as well including Jack Hutton and Oona Chaplin (The Crimson Field) stepping into the shoes of the 1940’s love story we follow.
-But, I wasn’t 100% sold on Britt Robertson as the leading lady.
-Early on, she seems immature, whereas I never felt that in Book Sophia.
-As the film progresses, I liked her better and felt she kind of eased into the role, which is nice.
-Not to be forgotten, we also get a glimpse of what Melissa Benoist can do.
-She’s CBS’ new Supergirl of course.
+I like Scott as Luke, and of course, his good looks match the image his character is supposed to have.
+The rest of the cast is really quite good including Jack Hutton and Oona Chaplin (The Crimson Field) stepping into the 1940’s.
+But, I’m not 100% sold on Britt Robertson as the leading lady.
+Early on, she seems immature, whereas I never think this of Book Sophia.
+As the film progresses, I like her better in a way, she kind of eases into the role, which is nice.
+Not to be forgotten, we also get a glimpse of what Melissa Benoist can do; CW’s new Supergirl.

-As a love story, the novel also has an advantage in telling Luke and Sophia’s story.
-Their romance felt more “organic” and the pace was honest and true to who the characters were.
-Meaning, neither Luke nor Sophia were particularly irresponsible people, so how their story progressed was genuine, sweet and believable.
+As a love story, the novel has an advantage in telling Luke and Sophia’s story.
+Their romance is more “organic” and the pace is honest and true to who the characters are.
+Meaning, neither Luke nor Sophia are particularly irresponsible people, so how their story progresses is genuine, sweet and believable.
 The film rushes them a smidgeon.
-Considering its time constraints, this is understandable just not always respected.
+Considering its time constraints, this is understandable, but not always respected.
 The greatest improvement is Ira’s entrance into Sophia’s life.
 His story is much improved on screen.
-Book Ira remembered everything while isolated on the side of the road, Movie Ira was able to spend time with people, not just his memories and the unpacking of his love story is much prettier because of this.
-The bond he has with Sophia is more what I anticipated of the book, so seeing someone take this tract (in scripting) with Ira’s story makes all the difference (especially where his pursuit of Ruth is concerned; it’s even sweeter).
-The shifting timelines and parallel stories work in perfect synchronization instead of against each other as a result of this.
+Book Ira remembers everything while isolated on the side of the road.
+Movie Ira is able to spend time with people, not just his memories and the unpacking of his love story is much prettier because of this.
+The bond he has with Sophia is more what I would anticipate from the novel, so seeing someone understand this makes all the difference.

-(Content: there are two sex scenes, both feature removal of clothing and side nudity – the first involves the pair undressing and a shower.
-We see a full back shot of male nudity.
+Content: there are two sex scenes, both feature removal of clothing and side nudity – the first involves the pair undressing and a shower.
+We see a full a full back shot of male nudity.
 There’s very little profanity, and what there is, is more of the garden variety.
-The film is rated PG13.)
+The film is PG13.